jiafengkevinchen/close-replication/README.md

 simulation draws that depend on the cleaned data.
 These simulation draws---which we refer to as the _Monte Carlo data_---are directly saved in `data/simulated_posterior_means/`.
-The subsequent analysis only depends on the generated Monte Carlo data. **This step is expensive: For a partial replication, one could directly proceed from the next step or step 4, without re-generating the Monte Carlo data (pre-computed Monte Carlo data from a previous run should be included in this replication package - contact jiafeng@stanford.edu if not).**
+The subsequent analysis only depends on the generated Monte Carlo data. **This step is time consuming and error-prone: For a partial replication, one could directly proceed from the next step or step 4, without re-generating the Monte Carlo data (pre-computed Monte Carlo data from a previous run should be included in this replication package - contact jiafeng@stanford.edu if not).**